jsiek/arete/README.md

 The following is the current specification of Arete.

+We define the term *environment* to be a dictionary mapping variable names to addresses.

 # Values

 A *value* is the runtime object produced by an expression during